qMRLab/mooc/4 B1 Mapping/01-Double Angle technique/03- Gradient echo and 180 deg spin echo method copy.md

 B1 computed from analytical GRE equations for DA sequence
 :::

-This equation is also used for alpha-180 spin echo pulses, however it assumes no dependency on of the refocusing pulse on B1.
-Figure 3 explores this using Bloch simulations
+This equation is also used for alpha-180 spin echo pulses, however it assumes no dependency on of the refocusing pulse on B1. [](daPlot2) explores this using Bloch simulations

 :::{figure} #daFig2cell
 :label: daPlot2